njparker1993/oscars_predictions/README.md

 <img src='https://media.giphy.com/media/KZdQA9PquHywGpSXJF/giphy.gif' width = '300'>
 </p>

-### Which modeling strategy will be more accurate in predicting the Oscar?
-I would guess the more computationally heavy Auto ML, but we will have to wait and see on Oscar Night Feb 9th!
+### How effective will this modeling strategy be fore simulating the Oscars?
+We will have to wait and see on Oscar Night Feb 9th!